KRUZ (FM)

-KRUZ (103.3 MHz, "KRUZ 103.3") is a commercial FM radio station licensed to Santa Barbara, California, and broadcasting a classic hits radio format throughout Santa Barbara, Ventura, and San Luis Obispo counties.
-The station is owned by Cumulus Media and has its studios on Walter Street, off U.S. Route 101 in Ventura.
+KRUZ (103.3 FM, "KRUZ 103.3") is a commercial radio station licensed to Santa Barbara, California, United States, and serving Santa Barbara, Ventura, and San Luis Obispo counties.
+Owned by Cumulus Media, it features a classic hits format.
+The station's studios are located on Walter Street, off U.S. Route 101 in Ventura.

-KRUZ has an effective radiated power (ERP) of 105,000 watts.
 Its transmitter is atop Broadcast Peak north of Santa Barbara in the Santa Ynez Mountains at a height above average terrain (HAAT) of 905 m.
 These factors give KRUZ one of the largest coverage areas of any FM station in the United States.
 KRUZ broadcasts in analog only, not airing an HD Radio digital signal.
 However, on February 16, 2021, the station began to carry RDS information.